-This section is visible only if you have the required permissions to attach files to pages.
+This section is visible (at the bottom of the page) only if you have the required permissions to attach files to pages.
 Users don't get this permission by default, so if you have a need to attach files, please email the MDN admins to request permission.

 The attachments section is also visible only when editing an existing article.
 It does not appear in the editor for a new article.

 The way the attachment upload functionality works results in the page being refreshed after each upload.
 If you had any unsaved edits made to the page at this point, they might be lost.
 It is therefore a good idea to save your edits first before uploading attachments.